Arequipa Travel Guide

 Arequipa © feserc

-Arequipa is also known as the 'White City', and it's characterised by the many beautiful colonial buildings made from a locally-mined light-coloured volcanic stone.
-Its elegant historic centre is endowed with some of the country's finest colonial churches and mansions, many of which have been turned into museums or galleries.
+Known as the 'White City', Arequipa is home to many beautiful colonial buildings, which were made from locally mined, light-coloured volcanic stone.
+Culture lovers will note that the destination's elegant historic centre has some of Peru's finest colonial churches and mansions.
+Many of them have been turned into museums and galleries.

-The beautiful Plaza de Armas, with its gardens and central fountain, is the focus of urban life and evening social activities, framed by impressive colonial arcades and architecture and the elegant white façade of the huge cathedral.
-One of the city's highlights is the remarkable Santa Catalina Convent, a complex enclosing a complete city within a city, and one of the country's most fascinating colonial religious buildings.
+Most of the action takes place in the Plaza de Armas, where visitors will find gorgeous gardens, impressive colonial arcades and architecture, and the huge cathedral's elegant white façade.
+One of the city's highlights is the remarkable Santa Catalina Convent.
+The complex encloses a complete city within a city, and is among Peru's most fascinating colonial religious buildings.

-Besides the architecture and museums, the countryside around Arequipa holds many attractions for the visitor, including the relatively easy climb up the El Misti volcano.
-The Colca Valley offers superb landscapes, with agricultural terraces and snow-covered mountains, villages with narrow streets and ornate churches, and the dizzying Colca Canyon, twice as deep as the Grand Canyon and an excellent place to see the giant condors.
+Arequipa's countryside holds many attractions, too, including the relatively easy climb up the El Misti Volcano.
+The Colca Valley's superb landscape features villages, ornate churches, agricultural terraces and snow-covered mountains.
+Nature enthusiasts should also visit the dizzying Colca Canyon, which is twice as deep as the Grand Canyon, and is an excellent place to see giant condors.